-We had once again failed to plan much of the route for this day, except that we had it in our minds that we’d stay in Vegas.
-We hadn’t booked anywhere to stay, and hadn’t tried to book anywhere, so it was going to be an adventure.
+We had not planned much of a route for this day.
+We maybe thought we’d stay in Las Vegas for the night.
+Anyway, we hadn’t booked anywhere to stay.
+In fact, we hadn’t tried to book anywhere, so it was going to be an adventure.

 Scotty’s Castle wasn’t quite open when we arrived.
 At least, the gas station wasn’t, and this was the part we needed first.
-So we bought the tickets for the next available tour, and then wasted the intervening 50 minutes or so by walking round with our cameras, and visiting the little museum attached to the ticket office.
-Quite interesting stuff, difficult to get decent looking photos because of all the unfinished bits.
+So we bought the tickets for the next available tour.
+This gave us 50 minutes to kill by walking around with our cameras.
+There was a little museum attached to the ticket office.
+Quite interesting stuff, but difficult to get decent-looking photos because of all the unfinished bits.
 OK, I know they are original features, but there is something about exposed reinforced concrete that doesn’t look good on a photo.
 It spoils the intended effect of the main building.
 Just time to fill up with gas from the now open station as well before the main event.

 What was remarkable, as a none gambler, was the sheer number of people who are prepared to buy a large popcorn bucket full of quarters and feed them into slot machines for hour on end, and the ultra convenience of the casinos with their food malls, bars, and upholstered stools with integral flush mechanism so that you never have to stray away from the real business of emptying those popcorn buckets.
 The real big rollers who play other games that cost more than 25 cents a go can get cheap rooms at 5pm on a Saturday afternoon, but not us.
 We didn’t want to gamble, we just wanted to spend a night of relative civilization sniggering at other people gambling.

-So our experience of Las Vegas came to an end much sooner than we planned, and certainly much sooner than most other people’s experience.
-We went to a Starbucks in the arcade shown here to read a couple of books, and sort ourselves out.
-We settled on a drive down to Boulder City, and a very cool sounding hotel.
+So our experience of Las Vegas was not a great one.
+It ended much sooner than we planned, and certainly much sooner than most other people’s experience.
+We went to a Starbucks in the arcade on Fremont Street where Bono was wandering around with his guitar, and tried sort ourselves out.
+We settled on a drive down to Boulder City, and a very cool-sounding hotel.

 The restaurant proved excellent.
-We went al fresco and sat at a little table out on the patio in front of the lawn, and at one point we got wet ankles when the sprinklers in the flower bed against the wall came on for a while.
+We went al fresco and sat at a little table out on the patio in front of the lawn.
+At one point we got wet ankles when the sprinklers in the flower bed against the wall came on for a while.
 It was pleasantly cooling.

-I remember being slightly disappointed over Las Vegas, but we hadn’t really decided on the rest of the trip, so I think we resolved that once we’d done our planned loop round the Grand Canyon we’d maybe come back to Vegas on the way home.
-We didn’t think twice about it really, and we never did get round to going back, as we got sidetracked by driving into Southern California instead!
+I remember being slightly disappointed over Las Vegas, but I wasn’t really sure what to expect and as someone who doesn’t gamble, I guess I should have anticipated that I’d find it tacky and depressing.
+We hadn’t really decided on the rest of the trip, so I think we resolved that once we’d finished our planned loop around the Grand Canyon we’d maybe come back to Vegas on the way home, and maybe on a day other than at the weekend.
+We didn’t think twice about it really.
+In the end, we never did come back, as we got sidetracked by driving into Southern California instead!